-PGR3.1.1R Applicants must submit a complete application, according to the University's published process.

-PGR3.1.2R Proposed research can be in any field of study in which the University has the expertise and resource to offer supervision.
-The proposal must be capable of leading to scholarly work, and the production of a written thesis or other agreed outputs.

-PGR3.1.3R Applications will be reviewed in the appropriate faculty.
-Research proposals are considered according to academic merit.

-PGR3.1.4 The following factors will be considered: suitability for research degree study, alignment to the faculty's research priorities and available resources; mode and place of study; availability of funding; any related accredited studies and research training; research governance, ethics and confidentiality; intellectual property rights; arrangements with any collaborators.
+- PGR3.1.1R Applicants must submit a complete application, according to the University's published process. - PGR3.1.2R Proposed research can be in any field of study in which the University has the expertise and resource to offer supervision.
+The proposal must be capable of leading to scholarly work, and the production of a written thesis or other agreed outputs. - PGR3.1.3R Applications will be reviewed in the appropriate faculty.
+Research proposals are considered according to academic merit. - PGR3.1.4 The following factors will be considered: suitability for research degree study, alignment to the faculty's research priorities; availability of supervision and other resources; mode and place of study; availability of funding; any related accredited studies and research training; research governance including ethical approval requirements and confidentiality; intellectual property rights; arrangements with any collaborators.